The Future of Liberty with Mitch Daniels

 Amity Shlaes (18:51):

-Well, they have different conceptions of a martini.
-I think that's ethnocentricism on the part of Churchill.
+Well, they had different conceptions of a martini.
+I think that's ethnocentrism on the part of Churchill.

 Mitch Daniels (18:57):

 So let me ask you this question.
 Who is the greater threat to liberty?
-Or maybe put it this way, is a crafty politician, if that's the best way to look at FDR.
-Less a threat long-term than the committed ideologue of whom we have plenty today.
+Or put it this way, is a crafty politician, if that's the best way to look at FDR, less a threat long-term than the committed ideologue, of whom we have plenty today?

 Mitch Daniels (21:02):

-Well let venture, let me venture a theory that the ideologue alone is rarely successful.
-The Wallace, we could name people from the contemporary day who are so very, very rigid and so extreme in their views that they don't often prevail.
-But the crafty, the ideologue who gets a hold of a crafty politician who puts a more, let's say, moderate face on some of these policies and might have a little more adeptness at affecting them.
-That's a dangerous combination.
-Is that a way to think about a threat to liberty today?
+Well, let me venture a theory that the ideologue alone is rarely successful.
+We could name Wallace, and we could also name people from the contemporary day who are so rigid and so extreme in their views that they do not often prevail.
+But when the ideologue gets hold of a crafty politician, someone who puts a more moderate face on these policies and has greater skill at carrying them out, that becomes a dangerous combination.
+Is that a useful way to think about a threat to liberty today?

 Amity Shlaes (21:44):

+Yes, sir, I concur.
+I think that's brilliant.
+So the crafty person here, or let's say the brilliant politician to be was Roosevelt, wanted to win.
 And he had a nice leaderly demeanor.
-People fell on their knees in front of him just because he was this affable happy guy and kind of American royalty in terms of the Roosevelt family.
+People fell on their knees in front of him just because he was this affable, happy guy and kind of American royalty in terms of the Roosevelt family.
 But it's a bit strange.

-Another thing that leafing back through the book, I had frankly forgotten, or at least not associated with current events, but what did we have now come to call lawfare, namely the use or abuse of legal processes in politics has a predecessor in the period of the New Deal.
-I'm thinking of the selective prosecutions of Andrew Mellon and Samuel Insull, which you do a great job of describing.
-And while we're at it, the release of tax data, which many people would be shocked to know, was not illegal until it finally was.
-And both those things have recurred recently and hard to think of more greater menace to freedom than practices like that.
+Another thing that, leafing back through the book, I had frankly forgotten, or at least had not associated with current events, is what we now call lawfare, namely the use or abuse of legal processes in politics.
+That practice has a clear predecessor in the New Deal period.
+I am thinking of the selective prosecutions of Andrew Mellon and Samuel Insull, which you describe so well.
+And while we are at it, there is also the release of tax data, something many people would be shocked to learn was not illegal until much later.
+Both of these practices have recurred recently, and it is hard to think of a greater menace to freedom than actions like these.

 Amity Shlaes (23:24):